podaac/hydrocron/docs/timeseries.md

 If the user sends a request parameter of `compact=true` and the request parameter `output=geojson`, the response will be compacted.
 The compacted response appends time series data into a single list for each requested field and is stored under the `properties` object in the `results` object.

 Only one Feature is ever returned as the data is aggregated under a single "Feature".
-The geometry for the data is included in the response's `geometry` object in the response which is only listed once as there is only one Feature represented in the response.
+The geometry for the data is included in the response's `geometry` object which is listed once as there is only one Feature represented in the response.

 Example compacted JSON response: